The Makers Club: Game On!

 Twelve-year-old Ash doesn’t have much to look forward to: maths tests, a naggy Mum, and an Ah Ma who doesn’t know much about her.
 That is, until she discovers something that will change her life—Ah Ma is a superhero!
-The best part is, Ash is starting to get superpowers too!
+The best part is, Ash discovers that she has superpowers too!

 Life is so much more exciting as a superhero-in-training.
-However, Ash can’t help but notice that Ah Ma sometimes forgets that her superhero identity is supposed to be secret.
+However, Ash can’t help but notice that Ah Ma sometimes gets a little absent-minded while showing her the ropes.
 Amazing Ash and Superhero Ah Ma is a funny and heartwarming story about family and acceptance.
 Growing up and growing old is never easy—and all the more perplexing when secrets are added to the mix.

 Writer Melanie Lee is the author of the picture book series The Adventures of Squirky the Alien which picked up the Crystal Kite Award (Middle East/India/Asia division) in 2016.
 She is also an Associate Faculty at the Singapore University of Social Sciences developing and teaching media writing courses.

 Illustrator Arif Rafhan is a comic and pre-production artist.
 His work has been published in more than 10 books to date by MPH, Buku Fixi, Maple Comics, and Marshall Cavendish.
 He’s been working closely with Lat since October 2018 for an upcoming graphic novel and is now working with Sony Animation as character designer for their upcoming feature animation.

 “I’m so excited to be given this chance and have a team who believes in my story.
 At the same time, I feel the weight of writing a story that will do justice to all the cultures and influences that I’m drawing my inspiration from.
 It’s scary, but the fun sort of scary.”